GDQuest/website/content/post/2019/02/kickstarter_over_what_next/index.md

----
-title: The Campaign is Over!
-What now?
-description: "Now the campaign is over, here's some information on what's going to happen next, when, and how you'll get access to your rewards."
-author: nathan

-resources:
-  - src: banner.jpg
-    name: banner

-date: 2019-02-08T14:13:43+09:00

-categories:
-    - news
-tags:
-    - gdquest
----

 The campaign is a success.
 In 3 weeks, we raised over two times our goal.
 You secured all three stretch goals.